MehmetAzizYirik/ChemReservoir/README.md

 ## Introduction

 ChemReservoir is an open-source framework for chemically-inspired reservoir modelling.
 The tool allows the design of optimal chemically-inspired reservoir models based on genetic algorithms.
-Combination of Gillespie algorithm based stochastic simulation and regression functions is performed for the evaluation of each individual in the genetic algorithm.
+The combination of Gillespie algorithm based stochastic simulation and regression functions is performed for the evaluation of each individual in the genetic algorithm.
+The reservoir networks are generated as cycle-based topologies with chords, local connections to evaluate the impact of the local neighborhood in information processing.

 ## Scripts